• Skip to primary navigation

 • It calls for simple ingredients that you probably always have on hand.

-• A ridiculously easy homemade sauce makes it extra flavorful, and you can customize it to your taste.
+• A ridiculously easy homemade enchilada sauce makes it extra flavorful, and you can customize it to your taste.

 • Black beans in the filling make the enchiladas more hearty and add nutrients.